V0pe/jobforcash_frontend/README.md

 - [ ] Run `npm init` to install npm dependencies.
 - [ ] Run `npm start` to run the application
+###### Note
+It seems that the bundle error message you are referring to, tends to appear when the project is run on systems other than the ones we (the developers) used.
+Kindly please disregard the error and simply click on the X icon on the top right portion of the React app’s screen and proceed to use the app.

 ### Prerequisites